 It’s hard to imagine a fermented food loved so much as to have its own museum, but Kimchi, Korea’s national food, has its very own Kimchi Field Museum in Seoul.
 In the museum, tourists learn that there are 187 officially documented varieties of traditional Kimchi, which goes to show you how versatile a dish Kimchi can be.
-Brussels sprouts kimchi, though not a traditional variety, substitutes Brussels sprouts for cabbage to transform a traditional dish into something only available in the comfort of your own fermentation kitchen.
+Brussels sprout kimchi, though not a traditional variety, substitutes Brussels sprouts for cabbage to transform a traditional dish into something only available in the comfort of your own fermentation kitchen.

 Brussels sprouts are a cruciferous vegetable related to broccoli, cabbage, and cauliflower and are therefore often interchanged in recipes.
 They’re also just as easy to grow in the backyard garden.
 And, their hardiness lends them perfectly to fermenting.